-Latest News: Nominations are now open for the ABSW Executive Board Elections, find out about those standing for election.
+Latest News: Nominations are now closed for the Executive Board Elections, find out about those standing for election.
 AGM agenda now published.

 The Association of British Science Writers (ABSW) exists to help those who write about science and technology, and to improve the standard of science journalism in the UK.
 We are an association of science writers, journalists, broadcasters and science-based communications professionals.

 Founded in 1947, the ABSW has provided science journalists with networking, training, gossip, opportunities and jobs for over 60 years.
 We aim to promote the highest standards of journalism and writing by encouraging flair and bravery.
 We also hope to foster a mutually supportive community and to provide an environment for new ideas to develop and flourish.